saschaende/typo3-users/README.md

 * User friendly, no complicated typoscript: You can configure all settings via the plugins
 * FLUID templates, based on bootstrap 4, easy to customize.
 Even for emails.
 * Security:
+    * google Captcha V2 support (for new user registrations)
     * According to https://typo3.org/security/advisory/typo3-psa-2019-002/, Username and Email Address Enumeration is not possible in all plugins.
 If a user registers with an email, that exists, the email adress automatically gets a remember mail with an password reset link.
 (Thanks to Vasyl from http://typo3.net.ua/)
     * Ban hostnames for registration
-    * A list of 2160 disposable email address providers is included and can be imported with one click.
+    * A list of thousands of disposable email address providers is included and can be imported with one click.
     * Ban email adresses for registration
 * Helpful multi Site support:
      * Saves root page uid for every registered user